Gifts are not one of my love languages.

 Beeswax Food Wrap Reuseable Bowl Covers.
 This is by far the best alternative to plastic wrap.
 The beeswax softens when pressed lightly and warmed by your hands, creating a tight seal on veggies or bowls.
 Plus, the bee’s Wrap lasts for up to a year with proper care and regular usage!

 A Beautiful Bar of Soap.
 One of the simplest changes you can make to your lifestyle is switching from body wash or hand soap in a plastic bottle, to an old fashioned bar.
 This article breaks it down for you and has some great suggestions on brands.
-I love Osmia face soap and Schmidt’s for the shower.
+I love Osmia face soap and Schmidt’s or this Follain bar for the shower.

 Charcoal Sticks, Go Pure Pod, or Soma.
 As you know, I’ve been a big fan of natural charcoal sticks for filtering my water ever since The Wellness Project.
 The Go Pure pod is a great addition to the portable filter scene and is a lot less noisy.
 Soma Water Filters are not biodegradable though they are made from plant-based materials and certainly better than a plastic water bottle!

 Non-Toxic Nonstick Skillets.
 Not only are cheap teflon skillets bad for your health, their easily flake-able surface means a relatively short shelf life.
 I’ve done a round-up before on better options, but that was before learning about these multi-purpose nonstick pans that can rock a 500 degree oven!

 Stainless Steel Food Containers.
 While glass tupperware is also a great sustainable option (especially simple mason jars), it doesn’t ensure as much wear, tear and longevity as stainless steel.
 All it takes is one chip in the dishwasher to start to literally chip away at the shelf life.
 These metal containers are air tight and fabulous.